fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Introduction

 This tutorial demonstrates how to construct a Finite Element Method (FEM) volume conduction model of the head, also known as head model, based on an individual subject's anatomical MRI.
-For didactic resons we will use the anatomical MRI corresponding to the data that was also analyzed in other tutorials.
+For didactic reasons we will use the anatomical MRI corresponding to the data that was also analyzed in other tutorials.
 The original anatomical MRI data, along with the (intermediate) results of this tutorial, can be downloaded from [out download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/).

 In reality we did _not_ record EEG data for this subject, nor do we have recorded electrode positions.
 To demonstrate the EEG volume conduction model, we will use [template](/template/electrode) electrodes.
 The template electrodes are not aligned with the individual MRI and head model, hence we will conclude with the alignment of the electrodes.